Josh Whyle: Professional career

+Tennessee Titans

 Whyle was selected by the Tennessee Titans in the fifth round, 147th overall, of the 2023 NFL draft.
 In Week 4, he scored his first NFL touchdown against the Bengals.
 As a rookie, he appeared in 11 games and started three in the 2023 season.
 He finished with nine receptions for 94 yards and a touchdown.

 During the 2024 season, Whyle played all 17 games and made 28 receptions for 248 yards and one touchdown.

 On August 26, 2025, Whyle was waived by the Titans as part of final roster cuts.

 Green Bay Packers

 On August 28, 2025, Whyle signed with the Green Bay Packers' practice squad.
 He was signed to the active roster on November 4.